Your Path to Tomorrow Begins at NJIT

 - Submit GRE scores for US/CAN applicants without CS or Engineering degrees.
 Optional for US/CAN applicants with CS or Engineering degrees.

 - Complete online application and pay $75 nonrefundable application fee

 - Submit letter of recommendation

 - Submit a copy of your resume

 The admissions cycle for NJIT’s online degree programs feature three seasonal start dates per year (spring, summer, and fall).
 We highly recommend contacting an enrollment advisor to help guide you through the application and enrollment processes.
 Listed here are some important dates* and deadlines for our online degree programs.

 Recognized as a best value school by The Princeton Review, NJIT has a long-standing reputation for offering high quality science- and technology-focused online degree programs that are competitive and affordably priced.

-Listed below are the estimated total costs associated with NJIT’s online Master of Science in Electrical Engineering degree program:
+Listed below are the estimated total costs associated with NJIT’s online Master of Science in Computer Science degree program: